syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the dataSource with DataManager instance
+To set the dataSource with DataManager instance,

 {% highlight html %}